-Parameter Values Meaning Default mode win32 gtk xwindows osxqt text [not available on Windows] unattended [all platforms] [not available for "lm" package] Should the installer display a graphical or a text-based UI?
+Parameter Values Meaning Default mode win32 gtk xwindows osxqt text [not available on Windows] unattended [all platforms] [not available for "eval" or "Im" package] Should the installer display a graphical or a text-based UI?
 Should the installer ask for user feedback?
-GUI available on your platform unattendedmodeui none [not available on Windows] minimal [not available on Windows] minimalWithDialogs [required on Windows if usingmode unattended] If you chosemode unattended, how much graphical feedback should the installer display? none
+GUI available on your platform unattendedmodeui none [not available on Windows] minimal [not available on Windows] minimalWithDialogs [required on Windows if usingmode unattended] If you chosemode unattended, how much graphical feedback should the installer display? none prefix directory to install into The installation directory the product will be placed into.
+Note that the installer will always place the product in a directory named rti_connext_dds-7.2.0.
+See Chapter 2 Paths Mentioned in Documentation on page 13 Platform-dependent Windows Example: c:\program files\rti connext_dds-7.2.0 disable_copy_examples true false Should the installer disable the copying of examples into rti_workspace during installation (true) or not (false)? false